I'm a small-town Wisconsin artist.

 I invite you along on this journey of 100 Blog Posts in 100 Days.

 There will be times of triumph and times of struggle, but I will show up through it all.
 I look forward to hearing your thoughts along the way.
-CLICK HERE to see I'm FINALLY back in the local art scene.

-Check out The Jeff Goins Blog and his book: Real Artists Don't Starve.
+- The Jeff Goins Blog and his book: Real Artists Don't Starve.
 Jeff's insight on art business is invaluable.